salvakantero/MineSquadPi/Readme.txt

 SOUND EFFECTS: Juhani Junkala
 16/9 MODE BACKGROUND IMAGE: NASA (Hubble, Dec 2 2022)

-BETA TESTERS: Danielito Dorado, Dany Cantero, Laura Cantero, Lucas Cantero, Marina Cantero

-RED PLANET Pi is released under GPL v3 for all software components* (see license.txt).
+Mine Squad Pi is released under GPL v3 for all software components* (see license.txt).
 * However, please note that the illustrations used for the cover artwork are NOT released under the GPL v3 license.
 These illustrations are the intellectual property of Masterklown and are subject to separate licensing terms.
 Any use, reproduction, or distribution of the illustrations must be authorized by Masterklown.

-PYTHON SOURCE CODE AND RESOURCES AVAILABLE AT https://github.com/salvakantero/RedPlanetPi
+PYTHON SOURCE CODE AND RESOURCES AVAILABLE AT https://github.com/salvakantero/MineSquadPi

 ACKNOWLEDGEMENTS*:
 Mojon Twins (MK1 8bit game engine)